-Based on data compiled by Credible, mortgage rates for home purchases are mixed since yesterday, with two key rates falling, one rising and one holding steady.
+Based on data compiled by Credible, mortgage rates for home purchases have risen for two key terms, while two others have remained the same since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.